All links go directly to official Etta, Mississippi government websites.

 Criminal Records

 The criminal records ecosystem in Union County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
 These records are maintained by the Union County Circuit Clerk and the Sheriff's Office.
 Residents can conduct background checks through the Mississippi Bureau of Investigation, which provides statewide criminal history information.
-The availability of these records is governed by the Mississippi Public Records Act, ensuring public access while protecting sensitive information.
+The availability of these records is governed by the Mississippi Public Records Act, making sure of public access while protecting sensitive information.

 Public Records Access